xilix/OrganicBG/README.md

 Identifing string for the DNA to apear

 P: [numeric]
-Probability to eject a particle with this DNA as (1-P)
+Probability to eject a particle with this DNA at least once in 1 second

 **die**

 It kills the particle

 P: [numeric]
-Probability to kill the particle as (1-P)
+Probability to kill the particle at least once in 1 second

 **fall**